Sore nuts for up to three years with pro packing tips!

 Storage in a nutshell

-Before storing nuts: Wash if you want, but make sure they are completely dry before placing them in their containers.
+Before storing nuts: Wash the nuts only if you want, this is not an essential step.
+More importantly, make sure they are completely dry before placing them in their storage containers.
+Wet nuts can develop mold, which is toxic and will ruin the entire batch.

-Longer term storage: Your freezer will keep nuts fresh up to a year (or even two).
+Longer term storage: Your freezer will keep nuts fresh for up to a year (or even up to three years depending on the nut).
+In order to maximize freshness, freeze the nuts immediately after bringing them home.